This site is intended for UK healthcare professionals only

 Bring on the data

 He now has over 100 type 2 diabetic patients on his register living in drug free remission.
 His 2020 BMJ paper is one of the most read articles the journal has ever published, and the results are astonishing.
-47% of the patients who chose a low-carb lifestyle went into drug free remission.
+46% of his patients who chose a low-carb lifestyle went into drug free remission.
 The prediabetic cohort had a 93% reversal rate.
 Significant improvements in weight, lipid profiles and blood pressure were also observed, alongside evidence of enhanced liver and kidney function.

 He has been a great motivator of behaviour change with his patients and the public, offering an inspiring message of hope.
 The ‘stickiness’ of his message can be attributed in part to the compelling simplicity of it: reduce carbs, improve health.
-These teachings are then supplemented with user-friendly educational resources like his sugar infographics [https://phcuk.org/sugar/] now available in 28 languages.
+These teachings are then supplemented with user-friendly educational resources like his sugar infographics now available in 28 languages.

 His commitment to evidence-based medicine through the close monitoring of his patients and willingness to share these findings have contributed to the credibility and longevity of this approach.
 By conducting research, publishing studies and actively engaging with the medical community, he has helped legitimise the use of low-carb diets as a therapeutic option for improving metabolic heath.
 His efforts align perfectly with the role of the maven described by Gladwell, as someone with deep knowledge and expertise who plays a critical role in driving the acceptance of new ideas or behaviours within a community.
-His work is helping to bridge the gap between empirical evidence and scientific approval.

 There’s more to be done